Pragya-011/Covid19-Analysis/README.md

 ## <h2 class="section-heading" id="data-exploration"><a href="your_link_here"><img src="https://media2.giphy.com/media/KCf404MB5xs43PCic5/giphy.gif" width="50" height="50"></a> Data Exploration</h2>

-The extracted and cleaned data saved in [`Data`](Data) was subsequently analyzed using a combination of SQL queries and Excel.
+The extracted and cleaned data saved in CSV under [`Data`](Data), subsequently analyzed using a combination of SQL queries and Excel.
 This involved querying the structured data to retrieve relevant information and perform calculations, aggregations, and statistical operations.
 The analysis aimed to uncover patterns, trends, and insights related to COVID-19.
 SQL queries are documented under the [`SQL File`](SQL%20File) in ".sql" format, providing insights derived from various tables.

 <br>